waleedayoub/waleedayoub.github.io/content/post/managing-dev-environments_local-vs-codespaces.md

 #### Using [`direnv`](https://direnv.net/)

 `direnv` is a great tool for managing environment variables on a per-project basis.
-Here’s how you can set it up on MacOS:
+Here's how you can set it up on MacOS:

 1. Install `direnv` using Homebrew: